quicwg/wg-materials/ietf102/minutes.md

 Also on spin bit elephant in the room... need data an experience as to its usefulness in managing networks.

-won't be delaying last call if we don't hae this data
+won't be delaying last call if we don't have this data

 Brian T: we've taken the spin bit of the interim agenda, can we put it back since so many people using this are there